As I was driving towards Alkina Lodge I was pondering about something…

-There are two other attractions I want to tell you about in this post.
-Both are much less well known yet both had a major impact on me when I visited.
-They are – as the crow flies – very close to Alkina by car but in this part of the world you will never travel quickly.
+There is another attraction I want to tell you about in this post.
+Very close to Alkina by car but in this part of the world you will never travel quickly.
 Roads here are winding and slow and deserve respect and attention.

 Put Alkina Lodge > Wreck Beach into Google Maps and it will tell you 4.7kms and 10 minutes!
 Well ok that’s if you have brought your Hummer or light armoured personnel carrier with you.
 If not, it will take much longer and the gravel road must be driven with care.

 Even in my 10-year-old-Camry which seems to be nigh on indestructible it took a battering and I’m very used to off-piste driving.
 So please consider the drive carefully.
 If you are somewhat precious about your gleaming paintwork you might want to pass.
 However I really do recommend the effort in getting here because the rewards are great!
 And that includes the 300-or-so steps down to the beach.

 Do your research or check with Cindy and Jordan regarding the tides at this beach.
 You can easily be caught out .
 This is the evocatively-named Shipwreck Coast after all and hundreds of lives and scores of vessels have been lost along it.
 The two anchors and flotsam on Wreck Beach are poignant reminders of the power of this coastline.